Criminal Justice Studies and Sociology-Social Policy majors are required to complete an internship in their respective fields.

 Some Sociology majors also choose to complete an internship.

-More Internship information can be found by checking the Career Center link.
+More Internship information can be found by checking the Professional Development Center link.

 Here is a sampling of recent student internships:

 Major: Sociology/Criminal Justice